 - A small donation, if able.
 We do not require donations: if you cannot afford a donation, please don’t feel bad or like you should not come.
 We provide two good options at every High Day for supporting the Grove (feel free to donate through both!):

 - A straight donation.
-As we have liked to say for many years, “Religion is free, but the space is not.”
+We like to say, “Religion is free, but the space is not.”
 We typically rent space for our High Day rituals, and we rarely cover the cost of space rental and ritual tools.
-If you would like to bring a donation, we would suggest a donation of $5-$10.
-Sometimes, these donations are targeted not at the space, but at specific causes.
+If you would like to bring a donation, of course you may.
+We suggest a donation of $5-$10.
+Sometimes, these donations do not go toward the space, but toward specific causes.
 We have raised money for women’s shelters, Friends of Serpent Mound, food banks, and other causes from time to time.
-If the donation is targeted to someone else, we will make it clear what we’re donating to before and after the rite.
+If we target a donation to another cause, we will make it clear before and after the rite.

 - Or some money for raffle tickets.
 We typically raffle off a couple of things during our High Day rites: traditionally, these have been anything from bath salts to ritual items.
 We have given away portable altars, rune sets, books, and tarot readings in the past.
 Raffle tickets are typically $1 each, with discounts for larger numbers.